maciejskorski/software_engineering/docs/docker_examples.md

 ## Docker to build jupyter book

+Optimization remarks:
+* install `plantuml` [as a single library](https://blog.nillsf.com/index.php/2019/10/04/using-plantuml-to-generate-architecture-artifacts/) on top of minimalistic JRE
+*
+*

 The content of `Dockerfile` looks as follows:
 ```{docker}
 # use slim Python and Java Runtime Environment images